mavaddat-javid-education/Red-DiscordBot/docs/install_linux_mac.rst

 .. warning::

-    Latest Python packages for Arch Linux provide Python 3.9 which Red does not currently support.
+    Latest Python packages for Arch Linux provide Python 3.9 which Edu does not currently support.
-    To use Red on Arch Linux, you will need to install latest version of Python 3.8 on your own.
+    To use Edu on Arch Linux, you will need to install latest version of Python 3.8 on your own.

 .. prompt:: bash